android/games-samples/agdk/agdktunnel/README.md

 ##### Note for macOS developers

-Precompiled versions of the `protoc` compiler arenot codesigned or notarized.
+Precompiled versions of the `protoc` compiler are not codesigned or notarized.
 You may need to allow execution of the relevant files using the **System Preferences -> Security & Privacy** control panel, adjust your Gatekeeper settings or compile your own protoc.